★ Honorable Mention · DubsTech Datathon 2026

 Multi-model forecasting pipeline (ARIMA-style, Exponential Smoothing, Moving Average, Polynomial Regression) projecting 2025 healthcare barrier trends across all tracked categories.

-• 9.15% predicted average barrier for 2025
+• 9.15% predicted avg barrier for 2025

 • 95% CI: 7.93–10.36%

-• Mental health identified as only worsening category
+• Mental health: only worsening category

 Clustering & Anomaly Detection